Get the Marcus mobile banking app

 The standard deduction is the dollar amount you’re allowed to take on your tax return to reduce your overall taxable income.
 The amount of the deduction is usually adjusted each year for inflation.

-• A married individual filing separately whose spouse itemizes deductions.
+• A married individual filing as "married filing separately" whose spouse itemizes deductions.

 • An individual who was a nonresident alien or dual status alien during the year (certain exceptions may apply).